Latest update - Community Priorities Panel present their report to Council

 • that you highly value nature and open spaces and that we need to prioritise spending on parks, green spaces, and tree planting — so our City stays green, clean, and liveable.

-• How your feedback influenced the budget
+• How your feedback influenced the Budget

 With your feedback in mind, our next years budget includes investment in roads, buildings, footpaths, activity centres, libraries, events, waste collection, and sustainability programs.